 - Regular follow-up care and assessment

-Our wound care specialists treat a wide variety of acute and chronic wounds, providing expert care for patients throughout the Twin Falls and Burley area.
+Our specialists treat a wide variety of acute and chronic conditions, providing expert care for patients throughout the area.

-Diabetic foot wounds require immediate attention.
+Diabetic foot conditions require immediate attention.
 Learn about recognizing the first signs of diabetic ulcers and how improper footwear can cause foot ulcers.

 - Diabetic foot ulcers